tamphi/ast/README.md

 Step 1.
 Clone or download this repository and set it as the working directory, create a virtual environment and install the dependencies.

+For imaple server, we use different GPU and GPU driver from the original papers, so please check the version accordingly with the following command:

+nvidia-smi

+June 2023, the GPU driver is sm86 and req_sm86.txt includes library version appropriate for the driver version

 ```
 cd ast/
 python3 -m venv venvast